> We offer FREE UK mainland delivery on orders over £40. More info...

 Dulse is very nutritious and rich in fibre, and is considered one of the most delicious sea vegetables, with its slightly salty flavour and chewy texture.
 It contains high levels of protein, even higher than chickpeas, almonds and whole sesame seeds.
 It makes a very versatile ingredient, and can even be pan-fried and combined with tomato and lettuce to give a great-tasting DLT sandwich.

 VeganWheat Free Product Info Nutritional Info How to Use Clearspring Sushi Nori is ready toasted and can be used straight from the pack as a snack or for wrapping sushi.
-With its fine, even texture and translucent, deep green colour, it...
+With its fine,...

 Vegan Product Info Nutritional Info How to Use Tasty Flavoured Toasted Nori Strips are ideal for sushi or as a snack.
-Our Flavoured Toasted Nori Strips are prepared in Japan from high...
+Our Flavoured Toasted Nori Strips are prepared in Japan from high grade...